 I can say: “It feels like…” And finally, I drop the “It feels like…” and only describe the complimenting scenario.
 I have achieved creating a sensation in the reader, which is similar to my feeling, considering variation in perceptions.

 Childlike and uncensored, the expressionist paints unfamiliar shapes and colour arrangements.
-Occasionally, recognisable objects may manifest, facilitating the occurrence of a similar impression in the open, unrestricted viewer’s mind.
+Occasionally, recognisable objects may manifest, facilitating the occurrence of a similar impression in the viewer’s open mind.

 The impressionist starts with a familiar scene and overlays his feelings by choosing colours of variations of shape, which can be non-conforming with the commonly accepted reality.